 To create more clarity, Sica says small businesses should engage in business cycle planning.
 That involves measuring and setting targets for everything in the business on a monthly and annual basis, including revenue, direct costs, gross profit, operating expenses, net operating income, interest expenses and cash-on-hand goals.

 "If you have business cycle planning done, you can see quickly what the ramifications are if all of a sudden revenue dries up or goes to 50 percent," Sica explains.

 The most important element of this type of planning is a rolling forecast.
 When you can forecast what will happen normally, you can then tinker with the numbers to forecast different outcomes in a crisis.
 Then it's easy to see how long you can continue to operate under current conditions.

 When stay-at-home orders rolled out across the United States, some small businesses moved (or kept) their operations online, and others came to a screeching halt followed by a slow rollout to remote work.

 "Successful companies had internal processes that allowed them to work away from the office," says Andrew Contiguglia, a business risk management consultant and owner of the Contiguglia Law Firm in Denver.
 "They knew how to utilize things like Slack and Zoom before any of the rest of us were doing it, and they were able to have these processes in place that brick-and-mortar companies never knew they needed."

 Though not every business is suited to remote work, those that can will be better prepared for an array of crises, from a hurricane to a construction project that blocks a storefront.
-Wherever possible, small business owners should implement policies and practices to support the management of employees, projects, vendors and customers from anywhere before they need to.
+Wherever possible, small business owners should implement policies and practices to support the management of associates, projects, vendors and clients from anywhere before they need to.